zachMahan64/bear16-os/README.md

 ![login screen](screenshots/login_screen.png)
 ## Preface
 - Bear16 is a homebrew 16-bit OS built as a proof of concept for my own instruction set architecture, assembler, and emulator.
 It is written entirely in assembly and runs in ~20 KB of unified ROM (as of 20250825).
 - This OS is intentionally minimal, with basic kernel functionality exposed through a shell and core system utilities.
-Binary footprint was a major concern during developemnt (given Bear16's hardware 64 KB ROM limit).
+Binary footprint was a major concern during development (given Bear16's hardware 64 KB ROM limit).
 Function reuse and modularity are greatly favored over inlining.
-- Everything has been written in raw assembly and every image is a manually constructed bitmap.
+- Everything has been written in raw assembly, and every image is a manually constructed bitmap.
 Thankfully, the assembler supports string literals in .data sections.
-- The font is my own custom character set which I hand-drew with 1s on blank 8x8 bitmaps (see the [source code here](text_processing.asm) if you're curious)
+- The font is my own custom character set that I hand-drew with 1s on blank 8x8 bitmaps (see the [source code here](text_processing.asm) if you're curious)
 - All BLITing, math, clock, disk IO, debugging, error handling, memory managing, string, etc. utilities were handwritten too.
 I did also write a heap allocator with a linked free list.
 No glibc access at all (just assembly and a dream).
-- The "features" of the OS are somewhat limited to the incredibly time-consuming nature of manually writing (and debugging!) assembly.
+- The "features" of the OS are somewhat limited by the incredibly time-consuming nature of manually writing (and debugging!) assembly.
 - Early development was quite tricky before the Bear16 assembler and emulator were mature since I would sometimes be forced to debug not only my assembly, but also every stage of development from assembly through the assembler and into the emulator.
 These issues are now mostly gone as the Bear16 toolchain has been majorly polished.
 - Programming for this OS is incredibly fun, but it is certainly a time sink.
 Its development is on pause for now, but I will likely revisit it here and there (be it adding new apps or new core utilities).
 ## Build Instructions
-- Visit the [Bear16 tool-chain repo](https://github.com/zachMahan64/bear16) and follow the set up guide there.
+- Visit the [Bear16 tool-chain repo](https://github.com/zachMahan64/bear16) and follow the set-up guide there.
 - Run `b16` in your shell to ensure Bear16 is working on your system (it will automatically configure itself on your system if you haven't launched it before).
 Then, close it down.
 - Run `b16 --help` if you need a refresher on Bear16 CLI commands
 - Clone the repo: